arangodb/arangodb/Documentation/Books/Manual/Graphs/GeneralGraphs/Management.md

 * graphName (required) Unique identifier of the graph
 * edgeDefinitions (optional) List of relation definition objects
 * orphanCollections (optional) List of additional vertex collection names
+* options (optional) JSON object defining options that should be used for created collections.
+Has the following fields:
+  * numberOfShards (optional) Integer number of shards that each collection should be devided into (cluster-only).
+Default: 1
+  * replicationFactor (optional) Integer number of replicas that each collection should maintain (cluster-only).
+Default: 1

 **Examples**